EO-Based Forest Cover Change Mapping Services have been Improved

 Adjusting Areas Affected by Cloud Shadows

-For maximizing the use of optical satellite data, a method was developed based on morphological characteristics which radiometrically enhances areas covered by cloud shadows (see Figure below).
+For maximizing the use of optical satellite data, a method was developed to adjust areas affected by cloud shadows.
+The method is based on morphological characteristics and radiometrically enhances areas covered by cloud shadows (see Figure below).
 Correction is performed by histogram matching to the surrounding area.
 The corrected areas may be integrated into classification procedures and thus avoid separate classification or even visual interpretation of these areas, resulting in a time- and cost-saving processing line.

 Cloud shadow compensation on Landsat image subset (clouds masked out in black).
 Left image: Landsat input image (with cloud shadow examples).
 Right image: Cloud shadow compensation.

 A main objective in the R&D of REDDAF was to develop viable Earth Observation (EO) methods for mapping degradation in the Congo Basin by overcoming the technical restrictions related to:

 - frequent cloud cover in tropical forest areas and

 - complex degradation patterns in tropical forest areas.